gmhafiz/go8/README.md

 #### .env files

-The `.env` file defines settings for various parts of the API including the database credentials .
+The `.env` file defines settings for various parts of the API including the database credentials. f you choose to export the variables into environment variables for example:

+    export DB_DRIVER=postgres
+    export DB_HOST=localhost
+    export DB_PORT=5432
+    etc

 To add a new type of configuration, for example for Elasticsearch